SpellholdStudios/1pp/README.md

 - <a href="http://" target="_blank">Hex Editor Neo</a>.
 - <a href="http://" target="_blank">ACDSee Pro</a>.
 </br>
-<div style="text-align:right"><a href="#top">Back to top</a></div>
+<div align="right"><a href="#top">Back to top</a></div>

 <hr>

-## Version History
+## <a name="versions" id="versions"></a>Version History

-##### Version 4.2.0 - Month day, 2019
+##### Version 4.2.0 (Month day, 2020)

 a.
 General overhaul and re-looking
+  - TODO Added *1pp.ini* metadata file to support AL|EN's "Project Infinity".
+  - TODO Replaced `AUTHOR` keyword with `SUPPORT`.
+  - TODO Added components `DESIGNATED` numbers and `LABELS`.
+  - TODO Added "*always.tpa*" library.
+  - Commented code as much as possible.
-  - Installation options have been moved into 1pp-config-default.ini file.
+  - TODO Installation options have been moved into *1pp-config-default.ini* file.
 If you want to modify them, please read this <a href="#config">chapter</a>.
-  - Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
-  - Split huge [400] Core updates and item patches component into smaller ones (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
+  - TODO Split huge [400] Core updates and item patches component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
-  - Code commented as much as possible.
+  - TODO Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
-  - Provided partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
+  - TODO Provided partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
 It would be certainly obsolete in a few months, therefore a waste of time.
-  - Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
+  - TODO Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
-  - Component Improved projectile effects [401] fully re-written: clears duplicated vanilla #89 and #197 opcodes, clones existing effects existants instead of adding new ones...
+  - TODO Component Improved projectile effects [401] fully re-written: clears duplicated vanilla #89 and #197 opcodes, clones existing effects existants instead of adding new ones...
   - Coding simplification:
-    - Replaced macros with functions whenever possible.
+    - TODO Replaced macros with functions whenever possible.
-    - Copied entire folders instead of infinite lines (COPY \~1pp/folder/file.ext\~ \~override\~ or ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END).
+    - TODO Copied entire folders instead of infinite lines (`COPY \~1pp/folder/file.ext\~ \~override\~` or `ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END`).
-    - Grouped actions or patches with ACTION_FOR_EACH and PATCH_FOR_EACH whenever possible.
+    - TODO Grouped actions or patches with `ACTION_FOR_EACH` and `PATCH_FOR_EACH` whenever possible.
-    - Used new and more efficient <acronym title="Weimer Dialogue Utility">WeiDU</acronym> functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).
+    - TODO Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).
     - Avoided copying and overwriting the same files again and again...
   - Updated all readme files (1pp now supports translated readmes).
   - Added French translation (Gwendolyne).
   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
+  - TODO Removed unused files.
+  - TODO Reorganized folder architecture tree: created sub-folders to sort paperdolls .BAM files according to the creature types.
+  - TODO Lower cased files.
-  - Updated <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer to v246.
+  - Updated WeiDU installer to v246.
+  - Uploaded mod to official Spellhold Studios GitHub mirror account.

 b.
 Components specific changes and fixes
+  - [101] 1ppv4: Core paperdolls - main component (101_base.tph, 101_ia.tph, 101_iwd.tph, 101_obj.tph)
+    - Copy entire folders instead of infinite lines.
+    - Infinity Animations paperdolls for Legacy animations: Replaced `READLN` action \~*Use 1pp or IWD style female dwarf paperdolls?*\~ with reading new setting (1pp_fdwarf) from *1pp-config-default.ini* or *1pp-config-user.ini* (default value = 2 1pp style).
+	- Reorganized folder architecture tree: created sub-folders to sort paperdolls .BAM files according to the creature types.

   - [114] 1ppv4: Softer Spell Effects (114_effects.tph)
-    - Replaced READLN action \~WARNING: This component will only work properly with 3D support enabled (alpha blending).
-Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.\~ with reading '3D Acceleration=1' in baldur.ini, icewind.ini or icewind2.ini before running the component.
+    - Replaced `READLN` action \~*WARNING: This component will only work properly with 3D support enabled (alpha blending).
+Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.*\~ with reading '3D Acceleration=1' in baldur.ini, icewind.ini or icewind2.ini before running the component.
     - Function GW_MODIFY_PROJ replaces Lollorian's BWP Fixpack patch (<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/114_effects.tph.patch">114_effects.tph.patch</a>: modify new projectile values in ALL spell headers) which was inefficient and patched nothing.
 Moreover, it was using a wrong offset coding for ITM files.
 Source: <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">commit</a>.

   - [200] 1ppv4: Core content patches (200_1ppv2_cut.tph)